Alliance of Asia Pacific Region Orchestras &

 We are delighted to announce the details of Asia Orchestra Week 2024 officially!
 For over 20 years, the Agency for Cultural Affairs, Government of Japan, has hosted the AOW as part of its ACA National Arts Festival, and more than 60 orchestras from 16 countries performed in the event.
 This year is our first time to host in Kyoto.
 We are excited to welcome Singapore Symphony Orchestra led by Hans Graf, Music Director, from abroad with their colorful programs, including Ravel’s ‘Piano Concerto in G major’ with piano by Hélène Grimaud, and Singaporean composer Koh Cheng Jin’s ‘Luciola singapura’.
 The City of Kyoto Symphony Orchestra, the host orchestra of AOW2024, with conductor Otomo Naoto, will present works by Ifukube Akira (his ‘Symphonic Fantasia No. 1’ features iconic Godzilla’s theme) and Miyagi Michio = Ikebe Shin-ichiro’s ‘Haru no Umi (The Sea in Springtime) for Orchestra’ with the Koto artist LEO joined.
 LEO’s composition, ‘Matsukaze’, will also give a Japanese touch to the concert.

 Please join us and celebrate this special event in Kyoto!
-You can check the latest information on AOW 2024 from below.
+Click the banner image above to check the latest information on AOW 2024.

 Publications